Generators

 variants.

-If your generator doesn’t implement a particular method like text completions, Rigging
+If your generator doesn’t implement a particular method like text completions, Rigging will simply raise a NotImplementedError

-which can’t be used optimally to help provide clarity to the user about capability.
-You’ll find
+for you.
+It’s currently undecided whether generators should prefer to provide weak overloads for compatibility, or whether they should ignore methods which can’t be used optimally to help provide clarity to the user about capability.
+You’ll find we’ve opted for the former strategy in our generators.

 Generators operate in a batch context by default, taking in groups of message lists or texts.
 Whether your implementation takes advantage of this batching is up to you, but where possible you should be optimizing as much as possible.

-You might use a local model, API endpoint, or static code, etc. The base class is designed
+Generators don’t make any assumptions about the underlying mechanism that completes text.
+You might use a local model, API endpoint, or static code, etc. The base class is designed to be flexible and support a wide variety of use cases.
+You’ll find the inclusion of api_key

 , model